 The Kingborough Lions have bounced back in fashion after last weeks disappointing result to Olympia.
-Despite having a under strength XI and a couple suspensions they won 5-1 on the road at Wentworth park over Clarence United.
+Despite having an under strength XI and a couple suspensions they won 5-1 on the road at Wentworth Park over Clarence United.

 In the 22nd minute Clarence’s defence was broken when a corner ball was sent in from Cameron Steele, lots of bodies clashed for it but it was Brayton Allen waiting to pick up the pieces for only his second goal of the season as he slotted it home for the Lions first.